github/training-kit/paths/intro-to-github/07-working-on-github.md

   ## Choose Your Branch

   Next, designate where you want your changes to be committed.
-If you were on your branch when you clicked the **Create New File** button, GitHub will prompt you to commit directly to that branch.
+If you were on your branch when you clicked the **Create new file** button, GitHub will prompt you to commit directly to that branch.
 But, if you forgot to create a new branch, you can do it now.

 ---